nithyaramakrishnan/data-shield/manage.md

 You can use the Enclave Manager UI to rebuild your applications after you make changes.
 {: shortdesc}

-1. Sign in to the Enclave Manager and navigate to the **Builds** tab.
+1. [Sign in](/docs/services/data-shield?topic=data-shield-enclave-manager#em-signin) to the Enclave Manager and go to the **Builds** tab.

 2. Click **Create new build**.

-3. Select an application from the drop-down list or add an application.
+3. Select an application from the drop-down list or click **[add an application](/docs/services/data-shield?topic=data-shield-enclave-manager#em-app-add)** to go to the app tab.

 4. Enter the name of your Docker image and tag it with a label.

-5. Click **Build**.
-The build is added to the whitelist.
+5. Click **Create**.
+The build is added to your whitelist.
 You can approve the build in the **Tasks** tab.

 ## Approving tasks
 {: #em-tasks}

-When an application is whitelisted, it is added to the list of pending requests in the **tasks** tab of the Enclave Manager UI.
+When an application is whitelisted, it is added to the list of pending requests in the **Tasks** tab of the Enclave Manager UI.
 You can use the UI to approve or deny the request.
 {: shortdesc}

-1. Sign in to the Enclave Manager and navigate to the **Tasks** tab.
+1. [Sign in](/docs/services/data-shield?topic=data-shield-enclave-manager#em-signin) to the Enclave Manager and navigate to the **Tasks** tab.

-2. Click the row that contains the request that you want to approve or deny.
+2. Click the row of the request that you want to approve or deny.
 A screen with more information opens.

 3. Review the request and click **Approve** or **Deny**.
 Your name is added to the list of **Reviewers**.